-Children with ASD, including Asperger's Syndrome and Autism, are likely to have particular difficulties with social interaction.
+Children with ASD/C, including Higher Functioning and Autism, are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

 Cognition and learning